MeetMangrove/playbook/how_to.md

 **The announcement**

-- Facebook : create a Facebook event to measure the number of attendees.
+- **Facebook Event** create a Facebook event to measure the number of attendees
-- Facebook : 2 posts on the Mangrove Facebook page to let our fans know about the event.
+- **Facebook Posts** 2 posts on the Mangrove Facebook page to let our fans know about the event (you can find some samples in the Google Drive)
-- Twitter : 2 tweets on the Mangrove twitter account to let the community know about the event.
+- **Twitter** 2 tweets on the Mangrove twitter account to let the community know about the event
-- Newsletter : 1 newsletter to the Mangrove mailing list the week before the event to let the suscribers know about the event.
+- **Newsletter** newsletter to the Mangrove mailing list the week before the event to let the suscribers know about the event.
-Mangrove Friends : a message in the Mangrove Friends Slack to help us to create a huge word of mouth.
+- **Mangrove Friends** A message in the Mangrove Friends Slack to help us to create a huge word of mouth.

 **The D-Day**